-- 4. Price Analysis.
-A comparison of prices shall be used in all cases other than those described in IIIF3 above. - G. CANCELLATION OF SOLICITATIONS - An invitation for bids, request for proposals, or other solicitation may be cancelled before offers are due if: the PHA no longer requires the supplies, services or construction; the PHA can no longer reasonably expect to
+4. Price Analysis.
+A comparison of prices shall be used in all cases other than those described in IIIF3 above.

+G. CANCELLATION OF SOLICITATIONS

+1. An invitation for bids, request for proposals, or other solicitation may be cancelled before offers are due if: the PHA no longer requires the supplies, services or construction; the PHA can no longer reasonably expect to fund the procurement; proposed amendments to the solicitation would be of such magnitude that a new solicitation would be desirable; or similar reasons.

-- 2. A solicitation may be cancelled and all bids or proposals that have already been received may be rejected if the supplies, services, or construction are no longer required; ambiguous or otherwise inadequate specifications were part of the solicitation; the solicitation did not provide for consideration of all factors of significance to the PHA, prices exceed available funds and it would not be appropriate to adjust quantities to come within available funds; there is reason to believe that bids or proposals may not have been independently arrived at in open competition, may have been, collusive, or may have been submitted in bad faith; or for good cause of a similar nature when it is in the best interest of the PHA. - The reasons for cancellation shall be documented in the procurement file and the reasons for cancellation and/or rejection shall be provided upon request to any offeror solicited. - 4.
-A notice of cancellation shall be sent to all offerors solicited and, if appropriate, shall explain that they will be given an opportunity to compete on any resolicitation or future procurement of similar items. - 5.
+- 2. A solicitation may be cancelled and all bids or proposals that have already been received may be rejected if the supplies, services, or construction are no longer required; ambiguous or otherwise inadequate specifications were part of the solicitation; the solicitation did not provide for consideration of all factors of significance to the PHA, prices exceed available funds and it would not be appropriate to adjust quantities to come within available funds; there is reason to believe that bids or proposals may not have been independently arrived at in open competition, may have been, collusive, or may have been submitted in bad faith; or for good cause of a similar nature when it is in the best interest of the PHA. - 3.
+The reasons for cancellation shall be documented in the procurement file and the reasons for cancellation and/or rejection shall be provided upon request to any offerer solicited. - 4.
+A notice of cancellation shall be sent to all offerers solicited and, if appropriate, shall explain that they will be given an opportunity to compete on any resolicitation or future procurement of similar items. - 5.
 If all otherwise acceptable bids received in response to an invitation for bids are at unreasonable prices, or only one bid is received and the price is unreasonable, the PHA shall cancel the solicitation and either: - a. resolicit using a request for proposals; or - b. complete the procurement by using the competitive proposals method, following paragraphs IIID3 and IIID4 above (when more than one otherwise acceptable bid has been received), or by using the noncompetitive proposals method and following paragraph IIIE2 above (when only one bid is received at an unreasonable price); provided, that the Contracting Officer determines in writing that such action is appropriate, all bidders are informed of the PHA's intent to negotiate, and each responsible bidder is given a reasonable opportunity to negotiate.